0xp4bl0vx/task_scheduler/README.md

 - completed (bool)

 ## Functions:
-- enter_tasks() -> Create tasks and store them in an array, max 500 tasks
+- create_tasks() -> Create tasks and store them in an array, max 500 tasks
 - execute_tasks() -> Execute tasks by priority, shortest execution time and smallest id, taking into account dependencies
 - status() -> Show if tasks are completed
 - report() -> Show report of the execution